Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: How common are sign flips?

-After characterizing sign flips in \cref{sec:sign_flip_characterizations}, we can ask how likely they are.
-One formalization of this question is to ask what proportion of the volume of parameter space corresponds to sign flips.
+After characterizing sign flips in \cref{sec:sign_flip_characterizations}, we can ask whether they occur only for adversarially chosen parameters.
+One formalization of this question is to ask what proportion of the volume of parameter space corresponds to sign flips --- and in particular, whether that proportion is non-zero.

 An immediate challenge with talking about volume within a parameter space is that the parameter space inherits its units from the covariates and response; in particular, any individual unit choice is somewhat arbitrary (e.g., centimeters vs.\ millimeters), but also different covariates need not be comparable (e.g., temperature vs.\ weight).
 The usual way to alleviate this incompatibility in one group is to center the covariates and set their scale (e.g., standard deviation) to be 1.
 We can use similar normalization to center the covariates such that $\mu_K = \mathbf{0} \in \R^d$ and scale the covariates such that $\Delta\mu = \mathbf{1} \in \R^d$ (i.e., $\mu_H = \mathbf{1}$).
-We note that our standardization choice ($\mu_K= \mathbf{0},\mu_H=\mathbf{1}$) is possible as long as $\mu_K \neq \mu_H$ elementwise (see \cref{lemma:units}).
+Our standardization choice ($\mu_K= \mathbf{0},\mu_H=\mathbf{1}$) is possible as long as $\mu_K \neq \mu_H$ elementwise (see \cref{lemma:units}).

 In the theory that follows, we will find it convenient to restrict our focus to a bounded range of parameters.
 Namely, we assume that, for some $M > 0$ and all groups $g$, the entries of $\beta_g$ and $\alpha_g$ lie in $[-M,M]$.
 Note, however, that we do not restrict the choice of $M$, and the proportions we compute in all cases end up having no dependence on $M$.